 - Continuity.
 The Board values experience and continuity, particularly in leadership or specialized positions.
 It generally takes new Board members - including those already part of the ICANN community - a year or two to come up to speed.
 Continuity also allows us to get the most out of the "beyond ICANN" perspective and experience that members from outside the ICANN community bring to the Board table.
-Continuity is particularly important this year given the departure of many of the longest-serving Board members in 2018 or soon thereafter. - Diversity.
-It would be desirable if selected Directors had the ability to converse in multiple languages and came from as diverse linguistic, cultural, geographical and/or professional backgrounds as possible.
-There has been increasing sensitivity within the Board regarding gender balance, probably reflecting comparable sensitivity throughout the community.
-Without compromising the fundamental requirement to have Board members with the necessary integrity, skills, experience, the Board would find it helpful to have more women on the Board. - Communication Skills and Cultural Awareness.
-ICANN Board members need to be able to express themselves clearly and to listen carefully, in both cases with an open mind and sensitivity to cultural diversity.
-Board members must be able to: - Engage in dialogue and express an opinion in a self-starting manner without tending to dominate all dialogue;
+Ideally, there should be a distribution of directors serving in various stages of the maximum tenure on the Board, ensuring, in the aggregate, that the board has continuity, institutional knowledge and memory.
+Continuity is particularly important this year given the recent and upcoming departures of the Board's longest-serving, termlimited members. - Independence.
+It is important that the Board has some Directors who come from outside of the ICANN sector and industry, while having the necessary skills to come up to speed with DNS industry nuances and ICANN-specific issues, and to connect to the community.
+The NomCom is in the unique position to identify and recruit such people. - Diversity.
+It is desirable for selected Directors to have the ability to converse in multiple languages and to come from as diverse linguistic, cultural, geographical and/or professional backgrounds as possible.
+The ICANN community has also expressed strong support for efforts to increase gender diversity across the ICANN eco-system.
+Without compromising the fundamental requirement to have Board members with the necessary integrity, skills, experience, the Board would find it helpful to have greater gender diversity on the Board.